opensearch-project/documentation-website/_ingest-pipelines/processors/ip2geo.md

 ## Cluster settings

 The IP2Geo data source and `ip2geo` processor node settings are listed in the following table.
+All settings in this table are dynamic.
+To learn more about static and dynamic settings, see [Configuring OpenSearch]({{site.url}}{{site.baseurl}}/install-and-configure/configuring-opensearch/index/).

 | Key | Description | Default |
 |--------------------|-------------|---------|